ACEsuit/mace/docs/index.rst

 Support
 -------

-If you need help using `MACE`, please visit send a email to ilyes.batatia@ens-paris-saclay.fr
+If you need help using `MACE`, please use GitHub Discussions or send an email to ilyes.batatia@ens-paris-saclay.fr